-• Cuts or nicks on the gasket caused by removing shelves or samples from the chamber.
+Cuts or nicks on the gasket caused by removing shelves or samples from the chamber.

-- Discoloration of the gasket. - Nicks or other damage on the surface the gasket seals against.

-2. The unit must be connected to a power source that meets the requirements in the Installation chapter (page 23) and turned on.
+- Cracking, brittleness, or loss of elasticity. - · Discoloration of the gasket. - Nicks or other damage on the surface the gasket seals against. - 2.
+The unit must be connected to a power source that meets the requirements in the Installation chapter (page 23) and turned on.

-3. Do not heat the oven.
-The oven must remain at ambient temperature for this procedure.

-4. The oven chamber must be empty, sealed, clean, and under full vacuum draw.
-See the Evacuating the Oven Chamber topic on page 45.

-• Reminder: Outgassing products, samples, or contaminants such as fingerprints or spilled solvents will generate pressure and prevent the accurate diagnosis of a leak.
+- 3. Do not heat the oven.
+The oven must remain at ambient temperature for this procedure. - 4.
+The oven chamber must be empty, sealed, clean, and under full vacuum draw.
+See the Evacuating the Oven Chamber topic on page 43. - Reminder: Outgassing products, samples, or contaminants such as fingerprints or spilled solvents will generate pressure and prevent the accurate diagnosis of a leak.